ILIAS-eLearning/ILIAS/components/ILIAS/IpAddress/README.md

 An IP address range can consist of one ("check if the user's IP address is N") or two ("check if the user's IP address is between N and M") IP addresses.

-Only IP Address Definitions that are set to "online" can be used in other components.
+Only IP address definitions that are set to "online" can be used in other components.

 ## Derived Tasks